SwiftIDK/MemrisePointHack/README.md

 - Once there scroll down to the request headers and find the header that starts with "Cookie:"
   - Now select everything after "Cookie: " inside the box that will appear around this.
   - Open memrise-hack.sh and paste this where it says "PASTE COOKIE HERE".
 Make sure to keep it inside the speech marks.
-- In the area, under Request Headers, find the header that starts with "X-CSRFToken:"
+- In the same area, under Request Headers, find the header that starts with "X-CSRFToken:"
   - Now select everything after "X-CSRFToken: " inside the box that will appear around this.
   - Open memrise-hack.sh and paste this where it says "PASTE CSRFTOKEN HERE".
 Make sure to keep it inside the speech marks.
 - Now, run the script in git bash (by typing "./memrise-hack.sh"), enter your course id and amount of points and you shall (probably) recieve them!
 Please note the max amount you can give yourself at a time is 2000.
+I am working on a way to increase this number.

 If something is not working, feel free to add me on discord or email me.
 Those details can be found on my [account page](https://github.com/IsGabriellaCurious).